Pratul9999/Pratul_Koolwal-Programming-Club-Secretary-Recruitment-Task/Task 1/README.md

+# Programming Club Secretary recruitment task
+## - by Pratul Koolwal
+## Roll No. - 230782
 The problem presented here is a Competitive Programming Problem utilizing concepts from number theory.
 Problem statement, Editorial and Solution Code are also present in the folder with respective names.